marten-seemann/base-drafts/draft-ietf-quic-transport.md

 between the different packet number spaces.

 A client MUST NOT acknowledge Retry packets.
-Retry packets include the packet number from the Initial packet it responds to.
+Retry packets include the packet number from the Client Initial packet it responds to.
 Version Negotiation packets cannot be acknowledged because they do not contain a packet number.
-Rather than relying on ACK frames, these packets are implicitly acknowledged by the next Initial packet sent by the client.
+Rather than relying on ACK frames, these packets are implicitly acknowledged by the next Client Initial packet sent by the client.

 An ACK frame is shown below.